lucasgbriell/radix-sort/README.md

 ### Project Description:

-Small Project to practice what we have learn about kind of array organizers.
+Small Project to practice what we have learned about kind of array organizers.
 In this simple project  made all by JavaScript (using react library).

 ### What is it Radix-sort?